Kim Hyong-uk

-Kim Hyong-uk (Hangul: 김형욱, Hanja: 金炯旭, January 16, 1925 – c.
-October 8, 1979) was a South Korean brigadier general who served as director of the Korean Central Intelligence Agency.
+Kim Hyong-uk (Korean: 김형욱, January 16, 1925 – c.
+October 8, 1979) was a South Korean brigadier general who served as director of the Korean Central Intelligence Agency from 1963 to 1969.

+Early life

 Born in Hwanghae province, he left for the South after high school and was a classmate of Kim Jong-pil at the Korea Military Academy, graduating in 1949 as members of the 8th graduating class.
 He was an infantry troop commander in the Korean War.
 He attended the United States Army Infantry School at Fort Benning, Georgia, in 1955.

+Career

 As colonel, he took part in the May 16 coup in 1961, when he led a group of soldiers to take Prime Minister John M. Chang into custody.
 He served for two years as Minister for Home Affairs in the junta and then was director of the KCIA from March 1963 to October 1969, where he was notorious for his brutality and corruption.
+His nicknames are Flying Pork Cutlet (or Flying Tonkatsu) (날으는 돈가스; Nareuneun Dongaseu), Pork Belly of Fear (공포의 삼겹살; Gongpoui Samgyeopsal), and Namsan Wild Boar (남산 멧돼지; Namsan metdwaeji).

 After refusing to support Park's bid for a third term, he was replaced as head of the KCIA by Kim Gye-won.
 Reportedly, at a meeting with Park, the President asked him, "why don't you take a rest after your long service?"—and on returning to his office, he discovered it had already been cleared out.
 In 1971, he became a member of the powerless parliament.
 Kim went into exile in the United States in 1973.